10% of all Peachy profits donated to Beyond Blue, read about it HERE

 No. We are a remote colour grading studio and that is how we are able to offer benefits such as cost savings and extra flexibility.
 We have an excellent creative brief and review process and are absolutely confident that filmmakers will achieve the same results as in-person sessions.

 Depending on the package you choose, your work will be colour corrected by a colourist or colour graded by a senior colourist (with 7+ years experience).
-In the Superior and Deluxe packages your project may be set up and given a foundational “base grade” by a colourist, before a senior colourist goes to work their magic on it.
+Your project may be set up and given a foundational “base grade” by a colourist, before a senior colourist goes to work their magic on it.

 Colour correction means making each image well-balanced and the project cohesive.
 This means that whites will look white, blacks will look black and all the colours in between will look accurate.
 There will be a good level of colour (ie. nice saturation) and no colour casts (ie. overall image looking too green or blue etc).
 This is the first step in the colour grading process.